appacademy/SWEO-Part-Time-Resources/1-Module/5-week/3-day/README.md

   3. Recursive Step (How do I move toward the BC or move out of the RC)

 - Also check out the visualizer files and walk through them to see more how it's working under the hood.

+- Note: **Problem 8: Advanced Exponent** is optional.
+That problem is poorly worded and it's meant more like:
+  - here's the math solved
+  - convert it to javascript using recursion